lohani2280/mdanalysis/UnitTests.md

 The unit tests and the test data are bundled together in the package **MDAnalyisTests-_release_**.
 In order to run the tests, this package must be installed in addition to MDAnalysis.

-The tests also rely on the `nose` and `numpy` packages, and requires both to run.
+The tests also rely on the `nose` and `numpy` packages, and require both to run.

 # Users
 Install [MDAnalysisTests](MDAnalysisTests) via